 While I was drawing out and planning the spec for my GIANT clock, I had thought of using old fencing and planking ’em together.
 Then I thought I could use new 2×4’s, nah!
 Then and idea came to me…an old cable spool!
 It would be perfect because of the sizes they come in, and they’re already planked together and have the rustic charm I’m going after.

 So I found someone willing to sell me one for cheap and a 48″ one.
 ROAD TRIP!
 I talked hubby into going with me, (meaning him driving and taking his truck), me sitting back!
 So a jaunt northwest!!!

-On to taking the spool apart and letting it sit for awhile to acclimate to its new state.
-Had hubs order the clock works and he even found the rustic iron numbers.
+On to taking the spool apart, wiped it down, and letting it sit for awhile to acclimate.
+Had hubs help with ordering the right size of clock works and he even found the rustic iron numbers.
 Then on to putting it together.

 What do you think?
 I absolutely LOVE it!
 I’ve even named it our “Sean” clock- after my nephew who spotted my ♥ of clocks!
 Best part, I made it for not even a portion of what I’ve seen some in the stores for and it will last forever!

 A side note…one of my favorite poems that sums up a bit of my love for ’em.